executors/executors/explanatory.md

 executor which prints output to a log when the base executor is used to create
 execution:

-    // get an executor from the thread pool auto exec = pool.executor();
+    // get an executor from a thread pool auto exec = pool.executor();

     // wrap the thread pool's executor in a logging_executor